 The Agency Today – Expanding programs to address growing needs:

-The Community Housing Resource Center continues to offer its comprehensive homebuyer/ownership classes and counseling but has expanded its programs, services and one-on-one counseling to meet the increased demands of its community in southwest Washington.
+The Community Housing Resource Center offers classes and counseling to meet the increased demands of its community in southwest Washington.
 It has developed public/private partnerships with the local city and county government administrations and social service agencies to bring their clients as well as the greater community, the high standards and best practices the agency has incorporated into administering its financial literacy and counseling program.

 Our Volunteers—Professionals in their fields:

 We couldn’t do our work without the many volunteers who represent their fields of business or service and share their professional expertise with our clients.
 Each volunteer instructor is trained by attending an individual orientation with the Executive Director and observes a class prior to doing any teaching.
 Our volunteers must (and do) share our values and be deeply committed to our mission.
 We screen our volunteers and monitor the way they instruct at class and how they do business and work with any of our clients.

 Mission Statement: Our mission is to help our community’s families establish financial self-sufficiency through quality education and counseling in order for them to obtain better employment, housing stability, home ownership, and financial security.

 We accomplish this through classroom education and one-on-one confidential counseling.

 Vision Statement: Families who are financially self-sufficient help create a more vital and thriving community and that benefits all of us.